-At 31 December 2023, the Group has unutilised tax losses and unabsorbed capital allowance of \$3,585,000 and \$103,000 (2022: \$3,484,000 and \$89,000) respectively available for set off against future taxable income subject to compliance with relevant tax legislation and agreement with the tax authorities.
+At 31 December 2024, the Group has unutilised tax losses of \$4,542,000 (2023: \$6,268,000) available for set off against future taxable income subject to compliance with relevant tax legislation and agreement with the tax authorities.
+The potential tax benefit arising from unutilised tax losses have not been recognised due to uncertainty of its recoverability.